Multiple Endocrine Neoplasia, Type 1 (MEN 1)

 Somatostatin analogs also can block hormone secretion from other nongastrin-secreting pancreatic tumors and are well tolerated.
 Palliative treatments for metastatic pancreatic tumors include hepatic debulking surgery and hepatic artery chemoembolization.
 Streptozocin, doxorubicin, and other cytotoxic drugs may relieve symptoms by reducing tumor burden.

-Consider MEN 1 in patients with tumors of the parathyroids, pancreas, or pituitary.
+Consider multiple endocrine neoplasia, type 1 (MEN 1) in patients with tumors of the parathyroids, pancreas, and/or pituitary.

 The main clinical manifestations are those of hormone excess, particularly hypercalcemia due to hyperparathyroidism.

 Patients should have genetic testing of the MEN 1 gene and clinical evaluation for other tumors of the syndrome.